The city of Coquitlam has proved a pretty pivotal stop for the prestigious Team USBOXLA program over the years.

 Five years after Team USBOXLA U18 first went to Canada for the 2014 #bctour, the Team USBOXLA Pee Wee team won silver at the Trevor Wingrove Memorial last summer.
 (Photo: Sherri Thomson)

 While Team USBOXLA’s trips are more about player development versus what’s scribbled on the scoresheet, victories like the one Team USBOXLA experienced at last year’s Wingrove – an event they left with two separate silver medals packed in their bags – also often serve as a measurement of how well that overall association development is going.
 Both Santos and Brown, who grew up playing box lacrosse in beautiful B.C., felt good about what transpired between 2014 and 2019 at that Coquitlam rink.

 The players from the U18 2014 team, some of which can be found if you scroll down a bit below, were a very early and significant step for the Team USBOXLA program.

 The U18 #bctour is still arguably the most popular and talked about event USBOXLA has ever taken part in.
 It ran for just four years, but featured a host of highly regarded Americans that have excelled both on grass fields and concrete rinks since.

-While USBOXLA continues to work behind the scenes to bring the U18 series back, today we recognize those players that first flew to B.C. to start something extremely special, unbelievably significant, and historically important to the sport in this country.
+While USBOXLA continues to work behind the scenes to bring the U18 series back as that age group was absorbed by the u21 Jr division, today we recognize those players that first flew to B.C. to start something extremely special, unbelievably significant, and historically important to the sport in this country.